 Nine 6 week professional level classes

 Access to the 500 GB SAW online reading Folder

-Access to streamed video interviews and talks with comics professionals
+Access to streamed video and monthly live interviews and talks with comics professionals

 Weekly online calls and community with Tom, Emma, Justine and other SAW personnel

 Optional capsule classes 60-75% off public price